-- To consider any proposals for changes to the status or constitution of the Trust and its Committee - structure. - To set the Trust strategic objectives. - To appoint or remove the Chair and/or Vice Chairs. - To appoint the CEO and Headteachers and Clerk to the Trustees. - To approve the Annual Development Plan and Budget.
+- To consider any proposals for changes to the status or constitution of the Trust and its Committee structure. - To set the Trust strategic objectives. - To appoint or remove the Chair and/or Vice Chairs. - To appoint the CEO and Headteachers and Governance Professional. - To approve the Annual Development Plan and Budget.